We help and advise landowners to manage many areas that are rich in wildlife, and we monitor and survey these vital sites

 Across our three counties are valuable areas of land for wildlife that have no legal protection but are protected purely through the goodwill of their owners and managers.
-These County Wildlife Sites (or Local Wildlife Sites as they are known in Northamptonshire) are owned by individuals or organisations including businesses, charities, schools and estates.
+These Local Wildlife Sites (or County Wildlife Sites) are owned by individuals or organisations including businesses, charities, schools and estates.

 A wealth of wildlife depends on these sites, including many rare plants, insects and mammals.
 These species and habitats flourish because of past and current management.